 As well as believing himself to have Asperger’s Syndrome, he has also concluded that I have it.
 I was distinctly ambivalent about this idea when he first presented it to me, since I (like you, probably) like to think of myself as basically normal.
 But, do you know what?
 I’m not normal.

 I’m not far from normal.
 I don’t necessarily think that, if I went down the diagnosis route, I would get a diagnosis.
 That’s how borderline I think I am.
 But I do have certain traits.
 I have difficulty in interacting in large groups, and a preference for talking to people in ones and twos as a result.
 I have a history of engaging rather obsessively with fiction (must collect all 62 Chalet School books, must read reams of Harry Potter fan-fiction to comfort me over having finished the actual books, must watch a TV series to the very end, long after everyone else jumped the shark because it became so bad).
-I can be equally obsessed with non-fiction-based hobbies – computer games which I can’t drag myself away from for weeks on end, knitting and crochet projects that are all I’m interested in for periods of time.
+I can be equally obsessed with non-fiction-based hobbies – computer games which I can’t drag myself away from for weeks on end using a gaming mouse from Armchair Empire, knitting and crochet projects that are all I’m interested in for periods of time.
 I spent a big period of my adolescence, basically depressed by my inability to understand other people, and I have difficulties in coping with loud, shrill, or just plain busy noises.
 Even typing this, I find I’m in a room full of people, someone is playing music, and my senses are overloading to the point that I’m having difficulty getting my thoughts onto paper.
 And yet, the thoughts are filling my head too much for me to ignore them.
 So here I am, trying to blog in a completely inappropriate situation, and feeling overwhelmed as a result.

 So, I might be slightly autistic.
 I certainly have some autistic traits.
 They come out when I’m stressed.
 The things that cause me stress are, often, related to the autistic traits, and the things that I consequently find difficult.
 The effect can be circular – things that are stressful, but generally within my capabilities, suddenly become insurmountable if my general stress levels are high.
 If I’m suffering from a sense of not understanding the rules, or of not being able to meet the expectations of other people, then the odds are that my ability to make a business phone call will evaporate.